krinkin/cyprus-int-2023/Getting Started with ROS.md

 # Getting Started with ROS
-In this project you will about ROS installation, Creating workspace and making packages.
+In this project you will know about ROS installation, Creating a workspace and making packages.

 ## Things used in this project
 **Software apps and online services**